 - At the next level of student experience, the student should develop expertise in a major subject.
 This should mean ability to use discipline-specific information resources and ability to distinguish among types of information and the tools appropriate to each.
 The information fluency skills appropriate to this level should support exportable informational skills that work in all cultures and circumstances.

 - Finally, the graduating student should be able to utilize appropriate informational abilities and tools no matter where or in what venue they find them.
 With their growing expertise in a specific scholarly area, they should be able to create a body of information to solve problems as they distill the most relevant points.
 Macalester graduates should also appreciate the legal and ethical issues surrounding information. ~ Information Fluency Task Force - 4/11/03

 Past Information Fluency Projects at Macalester

-Currently, the library is involved in a three year project funded by a grant from the ACM (Associated Colleges of the Midwest) to expand information fluency efforts by developing collaborative initiatives amongst faculty, librarians, and information technologists on liberal arts campuses.
-One of our collaborative projects in the past year involved working with two other ACM institutions - Carleton and St. Olaf on a jointly sponsored symposium held at Macalester on April 5, 2002.
-Information is available at our website, Academic Integrity Symposium.
+The library was involved in a three year project funded by a grant from the ACM (Associated Colleges of the Midwest) to expand information fluency efforts by developing collaborative initiatives amongst faculty, librarians, and information technologists on liberal arts campuses.
+One of our collaborative projects involved working with two other ACM institutions - Carleton and St. Olaf on a jointly sponsored symposium held at Macalester on April 5, 2002.

 In the Summer of 2003, we developed a workshop in collaboration with the Center for Scholarship and Teaching and the MAX Center.
 Entitled "Entering the Community of Inquiry" we developed a program for faculty teaching first year courses.
 Based on the success of this program, we provided a workshop in the Spring of 2004 for faculty teaching in the Fall of 2004.